unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 ## Reserving a Free Domain

 You can reserve a free domain and mint it at a later date.
-Reserved domains become unavailable to be claimed and minted by anyone except the Reseller that reserved it.
+Reserved domains become unavailable to be claimed and minted by anyone except the Partner that reserved it.

 To reserve a domain, you need to request the Reserve Free Domains endpoint with the following details: